-Notice: GSA Auctions℠ offers for sale personal property (e.g.cars, computers, heavy equipment, jewelry, furniture, etc.) and real property (real estate).
+Notice: GSA Auctions℠ offers for sale personal property (e.g. vehicles, computers, heavy equipment, jewelry, furniture, etc.) and real property (real estate).
 Please note that these Online Sale Terms and Conditions apply to personal property ONLY.
 Real property sales have separate terms and conditions as specified in the Invitation for Bids (IFB) prepared for each sale.
-Users/Bidders must complete the Bidder Registration and Bid Form included in the IFB and provide the specified registration deposit before they will be allowed to bid on that property.
+Users/Bidders must complete the Bidder Registration and Bid Form included in the IFB and provide the specified deposit such as bid deposit and performance bond before they will be allowed to bid on that property.

 Warning: GSA reserves the right to change the online sale terms and conditions.
-Bidders are cautioned to periodically review these terms and conditions for possible changes.
+Bidders are cautioned to periodically review these terms and conditions for possible updates and changes.

 By marking the required box at the end of the online sale terms and conditions during registration and submitting a bid, the bidder agrees to the Terms and Conditions of sale and to pay for and remove the property by the dates and times specified in the contract award email notification, if the bid is accepted.

 A credit card is required for all registered users in our online community.
 Credit card validation assists in the prevention of fraudulent bidding activity and ensures that bidders are prepared to accept responsibility for their bidding activity and all submitted bids are valid.
-This card number is recorded but will not be automatically charged if a bidder is the successful bidder of an item.
+This card number is recorded but will not be automatically charged if a bidder is the successful bidder of an item nor will it be used to automatically pay any default charges or liquidated damages.
 For security reasons and to prevent fraudulent bidding activities, all registered bidders are subject to billing address verification.
 No P.O.
 Box address will be accepted unless accompanied by a street address.
 By entering the credit card information, you are attesting you are an authorized user of the card.

 It is required that the bidder create and secure their username and password.
 GSA Auctions℠ does not issue usernames nor does it provide a temporary password if a bidder has forgotten theirs.